The Most Common Life Insurance Policy Exclusions

 1. Adventure Sports / Aviation Riders Some insurers offer optional add-ons that remove specific exclusions from your policy.
 These life insurance riders cost extra but can restore full death benefit coverage for activities that would otherwise be excluded.

 3. High-Risk Specialty Insurers Some insurance companies specialize in underwriting high-risk applicants.
-They may charge flat extra fees (typically $2–$5 per $1,000 of coverage) rather than adding blanket exclusions.
+They may charge a flat extra fee per $1,000 of coverage rather than adding blanket exclusions.
+Climbers have reported quotes around $2 to $2.50 per $1,000 of benefit for climbing coverage at certain difficulty grades.

-4. Group Life Insurance Employer-sponsored group life policies sometimes have fewer exclusions and simplified underwriting, making them a viable option for individuals who struggle to get individual coverage.
+4. Group Life Insurance Employer-sponsored group life policies typically have no individual underwriting and often no hobby exclusions, making them a viable cornerstone of coverage for individuals who struggle to get individual coverage.

 What Happens When a Life Insurance Claim Is Denied